kovidgoyal/kitty/docs/kittens/remote_file.rst

 to install *any* special software on the server, beyond ``ls`` that supports hyperlinks.

+.. seealso:: See the :doc:`transfer` kitten

 .. versionadded:: 0.19.0

 .. note::
    Nested SSH sessions are not supported.
 The kitten will always try to copy remote files from the first SSH host.
 This is because there is no way for
    |kitty| to detect and follow a nested SSH session robustly.
+Use the
+   :doc:`transfer` kitten for such situations.

 .. note::
    If you have not setup automatic password-less SSH access, then, when